More journalists leave the industry

 According to the “Situation Assessment of Journalists” a first of its kind study conducted by JAB, low salary packages, professional hazards, and lack of public recognition of the profession are cited as the main reasons.
 “Most former journalists left journalism because they wanted to change their profession.

-low salary and better opportunities propelled them to leave, while others mentioned professional hazards including censorship, threats and long working hours as reasons for their exit,” the study revealed.
+However, a good number of them said low salary and better opportunities propelled them to leave, while others mentioned professional hazards including censorship, threats and long working hours as reasons for their exit,” the study revealed.

 There are a total of 161 registered members with JAB including freelance journalists.
 Rabi C Dahal, a senior journalist who worked with Bhutan Observer and left journalism in 2017, said, “I didn’t leave journalism.
 Journalism left me.
 Bhutan Observer closed their paper.
 I wasn’t doing journalism between 2013 to 2017.
 I had a contract with the office so I hung around.
 Then finally I left.
 I joined BO in April 2006 and left on 20 May 2017.
 And also I was not paid well.”